drusepth/open-vote/education.md

-* Online voting (and digital voting machines) allow for rich voting experiences that can educate voters on candidates, issues, and other information related to what they're voting on.
+* Online voting (and digital voting machines) allow for rich voting experiences that can educate voters on candidates, issues, and other information related to what they're voting on, resulting in more well-informed votes.

 ## Candidate education